rwth-acis/i5-Toolkit-for-Unity/Documentation/index.md

 1. In Unity, go to Window > Package Manger.
 2. Click on the plus-button in the top left corner of the package manager and select "add".
-3. Enter https://github.com/rwth-acis/i5-Toolkit-for-Unity.git#[version] into the text field where [version] is replaced with the release number, e.g. "v1.0.0" or upm for the latest version.
+3. Enter https://github.com/rwth-acis/i5-Toolkit-for-Unity.git#[version] into the text field where [version] is replaced with "v", followed by the release number, e.g. "v1.2.0" or upm for the latest version.
    Confirm the download by clicking on the "add" button.

 If you specify "upm" to get the latest version, be aware that the package is not automatically updated.